lukiiimohh/dotfiles-install/README.md

 I recommend reading the entire README.
 Once your have the dotfiles installed with script or without it, I recommend you to look all the aliases and functions from `.zshrc` in `/home/$USER/.zshrc`.
 Also I recommend you to read al the shortcuts defined in `sxhkdrc` in `~/.config/sxhkd/sxhkdrc`.
-If you are going to use `archinstall` to install A0rch and give a try to the dotfiles y recommend you this confiuration.
+If you are going to use `archinstall` to install Arch and give a try to the dotfiles I would recommend you this configuration.
 <img src="icons/archinstall.png" width="550px"/>

 **If you use the script**